What is a Rebuttable Presumption? (Vic)

 Presumption of innocence

 Doli incapax is the rebuttable presumption that a child is incapable of committing a crime.
-In Victoria, doli incapax applies to children between the ages of 10 and 13.
+In Victoria, doli incapax applies to children between 10 and 13.
 This presumption is based on the principle that a child under the age of 14 is not sufficiently mature to form the intent to commit a crime.

 The prosecution can rebut the presumption of doli incapax by establishing that the child knew their actions were seriously wrong and not just ‘naughty’.
 The prosecution case must be strong and clear beyond all doubt or contradiction.
-The evidence to prove the child’s guilty knowledge must not be mere proof that they did the physical act charged, however horrifying or obviously wrong the act may be.
+The evidence to prove the child’s guilty knowledge must not be mere proof that they did the physical act charged, however horrifying or wrong the act may be.
 The older the accused child is, the easier it will be for the prosecution to prove their guilt or knowledge of the nature of their actions.

 When the prosecution seeks to rebut the presumption of doli incapax, the evidence produced may include a psychological assessment, a police interview transcript or recording, the child’s prior criminal history, evidence given by parents, teachers, psychologists or psychiatrists, as well as evidence of the child’s behaviour before and after the alleged criminal act.